 Eberspächer is driving forward the digitalization and networking of its products and corporate processes.

-Eberspächer’s Exhaust Technology Division will from now on operate as the “Purem by Eberspaecher” brand.
+Eberspächer’s Exhaust Technology Division operates as the “Purem by Eberspaecher” brand and opens a new plant in Mexico.

 Heinrich Baumann, Managing Partner of the Eberspaecher Group, died completely unexpectedly at the age of 54.
 A short time later, at the age of 87 Hans Eberspächer, former long-time Managing Partner, followed him.